 The Venn diagram presented below shows the inter- connectedness and relationships between design thinking and various thinking models, placing design thinking in the center as an integrative framework.

-Figure 1 Venn Diagram showing position of Design thinking
+Fig. 1.
+Venn Diagram showing position of Design thinking

 METHODOLOGY

 The objective of this study is to understand the meanings, purpose and characteristics of different thinking models and to compare them.
 This study therefore uses a conceptual analysis method to compare 6 thinking models- critical thinking, systems thinking, analytical thinking, logical thinking, creative thinking and design thinking with respect to science education.
 This allows a deep analysis of definitions, relevance, similarities and overlapping features among different models.
 Analyzing literature across cognitive thinking models, comparative table was developed to understand the similarities and differences among the thinking models under the key dimensions like focus, skills, scientific application, thinking orientation, 21st century skills developed and assessing indicators.